 |May 2018||100%||948 ms|

 Looking at the data, Namecheap has boasted an average response time of 617.7 ms and an average uptime of 99.933%, staying within the bounds of their generous guarantee.

 Namecheap Customer Support

 The Namecheap customer support team has a mission of putting the customer first.
-Although Namecheap has become one of the biggest domain and hosting providers in the world, it has done so because of the customer support, not in spite of it.
+Namecheap has become one of the biggest domain and hosting providers in the world and it wasn’t by accident.
+The company achieved this on the back of top customer support.

-Along with a social presence, a strong knowledge base, and a ticketing system, Namecheap provides a live chat area for you to check-in on your hosting and speak with someone without having to pick up the phone.
-You can also read the Namecheap blog for updates and tips.
+Along with wide social presence, a varied knowledge base, and a ticketing system, Namecheap provides a live chat area for you to post your hosting queries and speak with a real support assistant.
+Should you hate picking up the phone, you’ll appreciate this feature in the long run.

 We particularly like the Abuse page, which has a form for reporting abuses of the Namecheap platform.
 Finally, you can check status updates and search through the entire support center to see if your problem has been talked about in the past.
 The only downside of the Namecheap support team is that it doesn’t have a direct phone line for all plans.